danjavv/SEBI-Circular-Indexer/README.md

   visualize_circular_graph.py loads this graph data and generates visual network diagrams showing the full reference network, highlights top connected circulars, and produces statistical analysis charts with network metrics like degree distribution and connectivity.

-In the future, we could implement a script to download all the circulars from the website.
+**Note:** In the future, we could implement a script to download all the circulars from the website.
 Presently, my script was downloading the same circular over and over again so I downloaded the latest 50 circulars manually and kept them in circulars/ directory.

-NOW THE FINAL FILE - RUN THIS AFTER CREATING THE KNOWLEDGE GRAPH
+### Script 5: Analyze Circular References (Run after creating the knowledge graph)

 ```bash
      # Analyze a specific circular
     python3 analyze_circular_references.py circulars/1754651443956.pdf
 ```

-What this does?
+**What this does:**

 Analyzes a single SEBI circular PDF to discover all its direct and indirect references by leveraging the knowledge graph.
 Extracts references using regex patterns, checks which ones exist in the knowledge graph, and traces multi-level dependency chains (references of references) up to 5 levels deep using BFS.
 Generates a reference tree visualization showing the complete regulatory context and saves a detailed report to circular_reference_analysis.txt.

-ANALYSIS :-

-Why running python3 analyze_circular_references.py circulars/1749727622982.PDF will show no indirect references:
+## Analysis

+### Why Some PDFs Show No Indirect References

+**Example: `circulars/1749727622982.PDF`**

   - Direct references found: SEBI/HO/DDHS/DDHS_Div3/P/CIR/2021/672 and
   SEBI/HO/DDHS/DDHS_Div3/P/CIR/2021/690